116th Infantry Regiment (United States): World War II

 The United States entered World War II after the Attack on Pearl Harbor on 7 December 1941.
 The attack found the 116th traveling north through southern Virginia near the North Carolina border.
 Upon its return to Fort Meade, the regiment was split up – the main body of the regiment guarded the coastline of the Eastern Shore and a battalion was detached to the coast of the Carolinas.
 Between 12 and 14 January 1942, it participated in amphibious exercises with elements of the 1st Infantry Division, repelling a simulated invasion at Cape Henry.

 On 14 March 1942, at the regiment's farewell dinner, actress Madeleine Carroll was made ceremonial "daughter of the regiment".
 The regiment trained at Fort A.P.
-Hill from April to 6 July, when they began exercises in the Carolinas (the second Carolina Maneuvers).
+Hill, VA from April to 6 July, when they began exercises in the Carolinas (the second Carolina Maneuvers).
 On 17 August, the regiment was sent to Camp Blanding in Florida in preparation for deployment.
-In September the regiment moved by train to Camp Kilmer, the holding point for American troops being moved to Europe.
+In September the regiment moved by train to Camp Kilmer, NJ, the holding point for American troops being moved to Europe.
 After arriving on 18 September, the regiment embarked for the United Kingdom aboard the Queen Mary, a passenger liner converted into a troopship, on 26 September, arriving on 5 October.
 During the voyage, the men of the regiment witnessed the collision of the Queen Mary with the escorting cruiser HMS Curacoa on 2 October.
 On the next day the Queen Mary docked at Greenock.

 In the United Kingdom, the 116th was transported by rail to Tidworth in the southeast, where it continued training.
 On 11 October, Lieutenant Colonel Morris T. Warner took command of the regiment.
 On 16 March 1943, Colonel Charles D.W.
 Canham became the regimental commander.
 In late May the 116th was transferred along with the division to Devon and Cornwall, relieving the British 55th Infantry Division there to free up Tidworth for the buildup of American forces in England, Operation Bolero.
 The regiment took over responsibility for coast defense in the Plymouth area.
 With the addition of the 111th Field Artillery Battalion, it became the 116th Regimental Combat Team (RCT).
 The 116th participated in intensive training in Dartmoor and Bodmin Moor.
 In July, it commenced amphibious assault training on landing boats loaned by the British at Slapton Sands.
 In September the 116th RCT began training at the U.S. Army Assault Training Center on Woolacombe Beach, the first unit of the 29th to go through the center.
 At the beginning of 1944, the regiment included 166 officers, five warrant officers, and 3,100 enlisted men.